open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Open questions

-At this point of time, it is not yet known if `Logger.Config` needs a new `disabled_on_sampled_out_spans` field.
+At this point of time, it is not yet known if `LoggerConfig` needs a new `disabled_on_sampled_out_spans` field.
 It is difficult to know whether it is not only the API caller who should know whether the log record should not be emitted